arcangelcaido666/Simple-maps-in-STATA/README.md

-I am new here at Github, I am very noob at coding, but I have some notions on Stata, R, and ArcGIS for economic applied research.
+Hi there!
+I'm new to GitHub and honestly, I'm a bit of a noob when it comes to coding.
+But I do have some experience with Stata, R, and ArcGIS for economic applied research.

-This repository may contain my improvements on creating maps in Stata for my Ph.D.
-I usually improve my code by trial an error.
+This repository will probably include my attempts to improve map-making in Stata for my Ph.D.
+Most of my coding improvements come from good old trial and error.

-This code is motivated by the precariousness of predoctoral researchers existing in Spain (and also some job openings were requesting code repositories to check what I can do in Stata, R, ....
-Here you are!
-Hire me :) ).
-Recently I had a problem when I found that my university had removed the license of ArcGIS for Ph.D. students.
-Also, after rebooting my PC I couldn't find the cracked version of Stata that I was using, so I found myself without neither ArcGIS nor STATA.
-After a couple of days decided to buy it (a lot of money).
-Now that I have a legal Stata license and I cannot use ArcGIS anymore I found some information about creating maps and I am learning that.
-I you want to find the perfect coding skills go to another repository, I will upload my improvements.
+Why this repository?
+Well, apart from the usual struggles of being a predoctoral researcher in Spain (and because some job listings ask for code repositories to show what I can do in Stata, R, etc. — so here it is!
+Hire me! 😅), I recently ran into a problem when my university removed ArcGIS licenses for Ph.D. students.
+To make matters worse, after rebooting my PC, I lost access to the cracked version of Stata I was using.
+So there I was, without ArcGIS or Stata...
+After a few days of frustration, I bit the bullet and bought Stata (yes, it was expensive).

+Now that I’ve got a legal Stata license and no more access to ArcGIS, I started learning how to create maps in Stata.
+If you’re looking for flawless code, this might not be the place (yet!), but I’ll be uploading my improvements as I go.

-Making maps in Stata instead of using R or ArcGIS/QGIS?
-Why not?
-This code is adapted from the StataViz reposiroty https://github.com/asjadnaqvi
+Why make maps in Stata when I could use R or ArcGIS/QGIS?
+Well, why not?
+This code is inspired by the StataViz repository: https://github.com/asjadnaqvi.

+This is my first time uploading code to GitHub, so don’t expect anything fancy just yet.
+I’ve got tons of code from bigger projects sitting on my laptop, but for now, it feels overwhelming to upload it here.
+Maybe after a few months of learning GitHub and improving my workflow, I’ll change my mind. 😉